someengineering/resoto.com/blog/2022/12-7-first-look-at-resoto-dashboards/index.md

 ![ui-edit-chart](./img/ui-edit-chart.png)

 This time we are using a _time series data source_.
-This data source gets the data from **prometheus** time-series database.
+This data source gets the data from **prometheus** time-series database that ships as part of Resoto.
 This information is available there because we previously configured some metrics in the `resoto.metrics` configuration.
 For more information about this, check [this blog post](https://resoto.com/blog/2022/06/09/building-actionable-cloud-infrastructure-metrics#how-metrics-are-made).

 You can see in the left part of the dialog how we configured this **data source**.
 Editing the fields in the dialog will automatically generate and update the query at the bottom.
 So to create this widget, we selected the `volume_bytes` metric from the drop-down menu, and set it to sum the results by account.
 The legend setting is used to display the account name when hovering the mouse over the chart.

-## Conclusions
+## Conclusion

 This was just a quick overview of the usefulness of resoto dashboards.
 There are a lot more features that one needs to learn to exploit their maximum potential, but that information is probably best suited for future blog posts and official documentation.
 So stay tuned if you want to learn more about this new feature!